jonassode/UnCiv-Australia-Mod/README.md

 - Can be built on desert and plains.
 - Provides Food and Production; extra bonuses if adjacent to sheep or cattle.
 - Later gains Gold when Railroad technology is unlocked.

-**Unique Building: "Surf Club"**
-- Replaces the Lighthouse.
-- Provides extra Happiness and Gold in coastal cities, in addition to the usual food bonus.

 **Special City State Interaction: "Federation Ties"**
 - Gains double Influence from completing quests for city-states.